D4V3Z02/4ConnectAI/README.md

 This is a fork of an existing python-implementation of Connect Four from https://github.com/EpocDotFr/connectfour

 ## Improvements:
-- Added faster win-condition checking (does not check the whole board after one chip has been played)
+- Added faster win-condition checking
-- Added an AI which plays random turns
+- Optimized Python Code with Cython
 - Added an AI which uses the MinMax-Algorithm
+- Added an AI which uses the MinMax-Algorithm by copying its boards
 - Added an optimized AI which uses the MinMax-Algorithm with Alpha-Beta pruning
-- Optimized Python Code with Cython
+- Added an optimized AI which uses the MinMax-Algorithm with Alpha-Beta pruning by copying its boards

 ## Prerequisites